Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis in Telina shows ten active transport stops operating, consisting of bus services.
-Four routes serve these stops, offering 145 weekly passenger trips collectively.
-Transport accessibility is rated good, with residents typically located 209 meters from the nearest stop.
+Transport analysis in Telina shows ten active public transport stops operating within the city.
+These stops are served by four different bus routes, collectively offering 145 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 209 meters from their nearest transport stop.

-Service frequency averages 20 trips per day across all routes, equating to approximately 14 weekly trips per individual stop.
+Service frequency averages twenty trips per day across all routes, equating to approximately fourteen weekly trips per individual stop.

 Frequently Asked Questions - Transport